Recycling has its fair share of benefits & problems.

 The Recycling Industry Is Overwhelmed

 The recycling system is not currently optimized for the challenges it faces.
-A key fact is that when an item enters the recycling system and it is in any way contaminated, that item is simply removed from the system.
+A key fact is that when an item enters recycling sites and it is in any way contaminated, that item is simply removed from the system.

 Trash that accidentally makes its way into the recycling system contributes to pollution in another way.
-Non-recyclable trash that goes into the recycling system still has to be processed and removed, and that means energy is expended.
+Non-recyclable trash that goes into the recycling system still has to be processed and removed, and that means energy consumption is still high.

 Whether it is slowing down the recycling system so that it becomes less energy efficient or transporting trash out of the recycling system, there has been a major increase in the carbon footprint of recycling.